CivAIgentics/Jett/VOICE_LINK_QUICK_START.md

 ## 📞 Need Help?

 If you have questions or encounter issues:
-- Say "help" to Jacky for assistance
+- Say "help" to Jett for assistance
-- Visit the GitHub repo: github.com/CivAIgentics/Jacky-3.0
+- Visit the GitHub repo: github.com/CivAIgentics/Jett-3.0
 - Contact: Dr. Steven Sierra Alcabes

 ## 🎉 Enjoy!

 This feature makes it super easy to get to city services without typing or clicking.
-Just talk to Jacky and let her guide you!
+Just talk to Jett and let her guide you!

 ---